Bill Littlejohn: Union organizer and the Disney animators strike

-Peanuts specials and the 1950s and 1960s
+1950s-1960s

-In the 1950s, Littlejohn worked at several commercial studios, including Playhouse Pictures, Jay Ward Productions, Animation Inc., Fine Arts Films, The Ink Tank, and Bill Melendez Productions.
+In the 1950s, Littlejohn worked at several commercial studios including Playhouse Pictures, Jay Ward Productions, Animation Inc., Fine Arts Films, The Ink Tank, and Bill Melendez Productions.
 His animated commercial for Uniroyal's "Tiger Paws" tires remains a popular and often-played piece.

-While associated with Melendez, he worked as one of the principal animators on the "Peanuts" televisions specials.
-His most popular scenes from the "Peanuts" specials included "A Charlie Brown Christmas" (1965) where Snoopy dances on the piano while Schroeder plays a jazz riff, the Snoopy-Lucy prizefight in "Snoopy Come Home" (1972) and the Snoopy-Red Baron section in "It's the Great Pumpkin, Charlie Brown" (1966).
+While associated with Melendez, he worked as one of the principal animators on the Peanuts televisions specials and feature films.
+His most popular scenes from the Peanuts specials and films included the one in A Charlie Brown Christmas (1965) where Snoopy dances on the piano while Schroeder plays a jazz riff, the Snoopy-Lucy prizefight in Snoopy Come Home (1972) and the Snoopy-Red Baron air battle in It's the Great Pumpkin, Charlie Brown (1966).
 Littlejohn recalled that the scene of Snoopy dancing on Schroeder's piano met resistance from Charles Schulz: "At first Charles Schulz didn't care for all the Snoopy pantomime.
 He felt it was deviating too much from his style.
 He wanted the whole film to be talking heads, doing his dialogue."
-One of Littlejohn's personal favorites was a scene in the 1972 film, "Snoopy, Come Home," in which a little girl ties up Snoopy, changes his name to "Rex" and gives him a bath.
-In the sequence of "A Boy Named Charlie Brown", Snoopy is skating for the Ice Figure Skater and the Ice Hockey Player at Rockefeller Center.
+One of Littlejohn's personal favorites was a scene in the aforementioned Snoopy Come Home in which a little girl takes Snoopy into her house, changes his name to "Rex," gives him a bath, and cross-dresses him for a tea party.

 Association with the Hubleys and later years

-In 1962, Littlejohn was the principal animator on the Hubleys' Oscar-winning short, "The Hole" where two New York construction workers, one voiced by jazz legend Dizzy Gillespie, use improvised dialogue to debate the possibility of nuclear war.
+In 1962, Littlejohn was the principal animator on the Hubleys' Oscar-winning short The Hole, where two New York construction workers (one voiced by jazz legend Dizzy Gillespie) use improvised dialogue to debate the possibility of nuclear war.
 In one scene, Littlejohn animated Gillespie's character performing dance steps.
-At the after-party, Gillespie told Littlejohn, "Man, I'm glad you did that section yourself, because I can't dance!"
+At the after-party, Gillespie told Littlejohn "Man, I'm glad you did that section yourself, because I can't dance!"

-Littlejohn also worked with the Hubleys in 1977 on "A Doonesbury Special," which won a Jury Prize at the Cannes Film Festival and was nominated for an Oscar.
+Littlejohn also worked with the Hubleys in 1977 on A Doonesbury Special, which won a Jury Prize at the Cannes Film Festival and was nominated for an Oscar.
 Littlejohn did initial test animation of Zonker Harris putting flowers in the muzzles of National Guardsmen's rifles.
 Garry Trudeau was amazed at Littlejohn's work, having never seen his characters moving before.
 Littlejohn animated about 12 minutes of the special.
-John Hubley died during open-heart surgery while the Doonesbury Special was in production.
+John Hubley died during open-heart surgery while the special was in production.